HumbleLu/sycl_fun/README.md

 # sycl_fun
-a repository to dump my sycl-implemented functions
+A repository to dump my sycl-implemented functions